Civitas Institute: Publications

-The Civitas Institute publishes a monthly newspaper, the Civitas Capitol Connection, an internet magazine, the Civitas Review and the Civitas Blog.
+The Civitas Institute published a monthly newspaper, the Civitas Capitol Connection, an internet magazine, the Civitas Review and the Civitas Blog.

-The Civitas Institute has published a number of pieces online critical of the Moral Mondays protests.
+The Civitas Institute published a number of pieces online critical of the Moral Mondays protests.
 In one article, William Barber Rakes in Taxpayer Dollars Leads Moral (no it is) Money Mondays! the Civitas Institute criticized Rev. William Barber, head of the state's NAACP, because a non-profit overseen by Barber's church received federal support.
 Barber responded, stating "People know I'm a volunteer, even with the NAACP.
 Other work I do, I volunteer.
 I am a pastor."

 The Civitas Institute also released a web page which compiles data on protestors arrested in the course of the civil disobedience actions, which includes demographic information and comments on their voter registration status.